What Does Google-Friendly Content Actually Mean?

 Modify Meta Descriptions So They Are Action-Focused

 This is where many make mistakes as they do not see the meta description as being very important.
-In reality, it is vital since it is that short information snippet you see right under page title in search engine results.
-While the description itself is not a factor that helps in ranking, it is vital for users to learn more about the content present on the page.
+In reality, it is vital since it is that short information snippet you see right under the page title in search engine results.
+While the description itself is not a factor that helps in the ranking, it is vital for users to learn more about the content present on the page.

 Detailed user-friendly meta descriptions are going to encourage people to click on the result you show for their query as opposed to the competition.
 Total search impressions share is increased because of that.
 Having action-focused text is much more important than you might think right now.